Tatiana Radziwiłł: Early life and family

-Radziwiłł was born in Rouen, Normandy on 28 August 1939 to Prince Dominik Rainer Radziwiłł, an officer in the Polish Army, and Princess Eugénie of Greece and Denmark, a member of the Greek Royal Family.
+Radziwiłł was born in Rouen, Normandy on 28 August 1939 to Prince Dominik Rainer Radziwiłł, an officer in the Polish Army, and Princess Eugénie of Greece and Denmark, a member of the Greek royal family.
 She is a member of the House of Radziwill, a Polish-Lithuanian noble family, and is the granddaughter of Prince Hieronim Mikołaj Radziwiłł and Archduchess Renata of Austria.
 Her maternal grandparents were Prince George of Greece and Denmark, second son of George I of Greece and Olga Constantinovna of Russia, and Princess Marie Bonaparte, daughter of Roland Napoléon Bonaparte, 6th Prince of Canino and Musignano and Marie-Félix Blanc.
-Her paternal grandparents were Archduchess Renata of Austria and Prince Hieronim Mikołaj Radziwiłł.
 Radziwiłł's parents divorced in 1946.
 Her father remarried in 1947 to Lida Lacey Bloodgood, daughter of Lida Fleitmann Bloodgood, and her mother remarried in 1949 to Prince Raimondo della Torre e Tasso, 2nd Duke of Castel Duino.

 A few days after her birth, World War II began in Europe.
 Radziwiłł and her parents fled their home in 1940 after the Fall of France, taking refuge in Saint-Tropez before going in to exile in South Africa, then part of the British Empire.
 They were later joined by her grandparents, Prince George of Greece and Denmark and Princess Marie Bonaparte, as well as other members of the Greek royal family, including Crown Princess Frederika and her children.
 Throughout her childhood, Radziwiłł became close friend with her second cousin, Princess Sophia of Greece and Denmark (the future Queen of Spain).
 She also spent a lot of her childhood with her maternal grandmother, Princess Marie, who was a psychoanalyst and authored Le Livre de Tatiana shortly after Tatiana's birth.
 She later accompanied her maternal grandparents on trips to North America, Africa, Asia, and around Europe.

 Radziwiłł returned to France in 1945 following the end of the war, just three years after the birth of her brother, Prince George.
 She was educated in schools in France and in Greece, studying music and languages.
+She took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.